Rjshri/Koopman-Based-Prediction/README.md

 > **Predicting Nonlinear Systems through Koopman-Based Autoencoder**
 > *by Gaurangee Parashar and Rajashri Varadaraj*

+## Acknowledgements

+We would like to sincerely thank **Dr. Debashisha Jena sir**, our professor, for his continuous support, insightful feedback, and guidance throughout the course of this project.
+His expertise and encouragement were instrumental in shaping our understanding and approach.

+We are also grateful to our mentor **Saravanan sir** for his valuable inputs, patient mentoring, and practical advice, which helped us navigate challenges during development and experimentation.

 ## 📚 Overview

 The project explores the prediction of nonlinear dynamical systems using Koopman-based Autoencoder models.
 The approach leverages deep learning—specifically TensorFlow—and includes both conventional and Transformer-based architectures for modeling system dynamics.